Zimbra Collaboration - RCE (CVE-2022-37042)

 CrowdSec has been tracking this vulnerability and its exploits since 18th of August 2022.

 CrowdSec network data shows that most actors exploiting CVE-2022-37042 rely on broad, untargeted scans with minimal filtering.
 The activity is largely automated and opportunistic in nature.
-Additionally, according to week-over-week analysis by CrowdSec, exploitation of CVE-2022-37042 is surging.
-Attack volumes are spiking well above historical norms, indicating widespread and escalating interest from threat actors.
-CVE-2022-37042 is currently experiencing high visibility and active exploitation across the internet.
+CrowdSec network telemetry also shows that exploitation of CVE-2022-37042 has significantly declined over the past week.
+Attack volumes are well below the long-term average, suggesting attackers are rapidly losing interest.
+The vulnerability appears to be falling out of active use across most threat landscapes.

 Observed exploitation attempts typically focus on URLs containing /service/extension/backup/mboximport with references to privileged accounts.